tangjm/exampleDockerImage/README.md

 To push to `docker.io`, you will need a docker account, register for one [here](https://hub.docker.com/)

 Before pushing your image, make sure to login first

 ```bash
 sudo docker login
 ```

-Then tag the image you want to push
+Then tag the image you want to push ensuring that the repository name of the new tag has the prefix `your_username/`.
+This is because container image names have the format `hostname/repository:tag` and we are simply renaming the `repository` part.

 ```bash
 sudo docker tag my-app:v1 <your_docker_username>/my-app:v1